mayk93/Bounce/README.md

 the forces that are applied to it.
 It also keeps a id, used to ensure collisions are not counted against it's self and a collision counter, to destroy balls that are stuck in a collision loop.

+I have also deployed the project on a amazon instance that I rent.
+The setup is rather simple, I use `nginx` to serve files and used `Let's Encrypt` in order to get `SSL` certificates.

 ---

 Deployment:

+A demo of the project can be seen on my [website](https://myapps.gallery/).

 ---